-Marcel Hug and Manuela Schaer triumphant in first major marathon of the year in Tokyo, Japan on Sunday (3 March).
+Marcel Hug and Manuela Schaer claimed a Swiss double in the first major marathon of the year in Tokyo, Japan on Sunday (3 March).

 Hug dominated in cold and rainy conditions to claim his first major marathon win since April 2018, when he won in Boston, USA.